ssimski/ssimski/README.md

 -->
 Cytometry In R

-- Location: Baltimore, Maryland, USA
+- Location: Jupiter, FL, USA

-- My Favorite Fluorophore/Metal-Isotope: Spark Blue 550
+- My Favorite Fluorophore/Metal-Isotope: Ametrine

-- Previous Coding Experience: Repeatedly Calling IT
+- Previous Coding Experience: I wrote my own HTML in the 90s

-- What I Hope to Get From This Course: A faster way to match FlowSOM clusters to their likely cell type.
+- What I Hope to Get From This Course: Learn how to bring R and Flow together.